dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 opportunities to share knowledge and have high-bandwidth interactions.
 Talks, workshops, and of course lots of spontaneous breakout sessions that might happen at the venue, or at a coffee shop, or a restaurant, or a flat, or even a boat.
-(Boats aren't the best vessels for Dia-logos, however.
+(Boats aren't the best vessels for Dia-Logos, however.
 Not everyone is seaworthy.)

 As I am typing these lines the eighth cohort, [SEC-08], is in full swing.
 We are